gap-system/gap/README.buildsys.md

 from our perspective those are mostly the easy ones (they may be tedious, but are not conceptually difficult).
 The real obstacles for `make install` support are unfortunately not resolved by using `automake`.
 Among these are:
-- dealing with installing the generated `config.h`.
-This file should ideally not be installed at all and to this end not be included from any other headers.
-But note that in GAP, currently *all* headers need to include config.h directly or indirectly...
-Alternatively one can attempt to use something like `AX_PREFIX_CONFIG_H`, but this, too, has its pitfalls
-- removing dependencies on compiler specific features in the headers and API, mainly as introduced by `config.h`
 - making `gac` installable; in particular installing a version of GNU libtool needed by `gac`
 - The probably hardest problem of them all is coming up with a sane way for